 Defaults are becoming more difficult: The proportion of market volatility coming from the energy and basic industry sectors is double what it has been historically.
 Also, the size of this market is unlikely to subside as an increasing number of “fallen angel” investment-grade issuers are descending to the high-yield market, meaning that investors need to be wary of the names in the sector at risk of permanent capital loss.
 From a regional perspective, Europe is a difficult place for distressed-debt investors who are negotiating defaults, with non-homogenous bankruptcy regimes and differing levels of creditor friendliness making the process uncertain, complex and lengthy.
 This eats into internal rates of return and risk-adjusted returns, ultimately lowering investor appetite for this segment of the market.

-Pick and mix: We believe that flexibility is vital to generating strong performance in the credit markets currently.
+Pick and mix: We believe that flexibility is vital in generating strong performance in the credit markets currently.
 Being able to avoid the areas that experience the most pain, such as distressed energy companies and European CCC-rated credit, and exploit opportunities among higher quality instruments, is key.
 As the default cycle matures, the path of recovery rates is unclear.
 If these continue to fall, we are likely to see low-quality credit struggle regardless of the wider market backdrop.

-Panic stations - five risk factors that show markets remain unstable
+Panic stations: five risk factors that show markets remain unstable